 Records of the 1895 Constitutional Convention, Series 3212, are available from the Utah State Archives online and from the Utah State Legislature.
 They cover the proceedings of the convention which wrote the initial constitution for Utah's transition from a territory to a state.
 A copy of the original constitution as published in 1898 is available through the online exhibit on Utah's Road to Statehood.
 A copy of the current constitution is available from the home page of the Utah State legislature.

 Citizens may also sponsor legislation through initiatives and referenda.
 Election papers, 1851-1976 (Series 364), Initiative Petitions, 1958 on (Series 10824), and Voter Information Pamphlets, 1975-present (Series 21810) include copies of text submitted for the ballot.
 All may be researched through the Utah State Archives, except for the most recent 5 years of initiative petitions which remain in the Elections Office.

 For further assistance.

-To obtain access to records in their custody, contact the Utah State Archives research center; the Legislative Information Center, the Utah State House of Representatives, or the Utah State Senate.
+To obtain access to records in their custody, contact the Research Center, the Legislative Research Library, the Utah State House of Representatives, or the Utah State Senate.
 The State Law Library, University of Utah Law School's S.J.
 Quinney Law Library, and Brigham Young University Law School's Howard W. Hunter Law Library also have most of the publications necessary for this research, but do not have unpublished documents.
-To hire someone to research legislative history, try contacting Legal Career Services or a University of Utah Law School student.
-Other law school students or attorneys may also be available for hire.
+To hire someone to research legislative history, try contacting Legal Career Services or a Law School student.